tak40/password-generator/README.md

 ## Overview

 This is a solo project as part of the Scrimba Frontend Career Path Module 3.
-The primary aim of the project is to create a Random Password Generator built on the foundation of vanilla JavaScript, HTML, and CSS
+The primary aim of the project is to create a Random Password Generator built on the foundation of vanilla JavaScript, HTML, and CSS.

 ---